About DWI Breath And Blood Tests

 Unlike breath testing, blood test results are generally accepted as accurate when proof of their proper administration is provided.
 If there are any disagreements over the accuracy of blood test results, the fight lies in whether the blood was properly drawn by a qualified person who followed established procedures and protocols for blood evidence.

 Since beginning my private practice in 1995, I have aggressively defended hundreds of individuals accused of drinking and driving at the law firm of R. Todd Bennett, P.C.
 I am well-prepared to fight for you in the courtroom or at the negotiation table.
-Contact me today to schedule an initial consultation.
+Contact me today by email or by phone at 713-489-7763 to schedule an initial consultation.